Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/2-Models.md

 ```
 The `FullMovie` constructor works the same as the `Movie` constructor, but it also needs to check the response field.

-The Movie constructor does not check a response variable because a Movie is always retrieved from a simple filtered request for multiple items.
+The Movie constructor does not check the response status because a `Movie` is always retrieved from a simple filtered request for multiple items.
 Thus, the boolean value is checked in `HttpHandler.filteredRequest()` method, as we will see in the next section.

 ---